zeta-zetra/zetralerts/README.md

  4. Copy your Token API

-You can follow the steps in the [article](https://www.freecodecamp.org/news/how-to-create-a-telegram-bot-using-python/) to get started as well.
+You can follow the steps in this [article](https://www.freecodecamp.org/news/how-to-create-a-telegram-bot-using-python/) to get started as well.

 ### Run Test